Skip to main content

 Sleep Patches for New Parents: Natural Support When You Need It Most

 Let's be real: nothing prepares you for the sleep deprivation that comes with a new baby.
 You've probably heard "sleep when the baby sleeps," but what they don't tell you is that your brain is so wired from weeks of interrupted sleep that even when you have the chance to rest, you're lying there staring at the ceiling, listening for the next cry.
-If you're a new parent running on fumes and desperately searching for safe, natural sleep support, you're definitely not alone—and there might be a surprisingly simple solution.
+If you're a new parent running on fumes and looking for a gentle wind-down ritual, you're definitely not alone.

 Here's the thing about new parent sleep deprivation: it's not just about getting less sleep.
 It's about the quality of the sleep you do get.
-Research shows that new parents lose an average of 44 days of sleep during their baby's first year.
-That's not even counting the sleep you're getting that's fragmented, light, and constantly interrupted.
+New parents lose a huge amount of sleep over their baby's first year, and so much of what remains is fragmented, light, and constantly interrupted.

 Your body desperately needs deep, restorative sleep to function properly, but when you're in survival mode—listening for every breath your baby takes—your nervous system stays in high alert.
 Even when your partner takes a shift or the baby finally sleeps for a two-hour stretch, you might find yourself wide awake, unable to "switch off" that parent radar.